NateEag/how-i-code/drafts/daily-routine.rst

 filing a task in the relevant project's untriaged tasks list for future consideration and research, with just enough information that I don't lose track of it.

+I make sure to put dump the pertinent data right in the to do item, so I have enough information to actually act on it later.
+Project, filepath / line number, email address / phone / name of contact to add, and so on. without specifics items are not usually actionable.

 Exceptions are made for low-risk changes (erroneous comments/docs/etc) where making the change is faster than filing a task for it.